zalyoung/gitlab-handbook/content/job-families/product/product-management-leadership.md

 ##### SaaS Platforms

 The Director of Product Management, SaaS Platforms is the PM DRI for the [SaaS Platforms Section](/handbook/product/categories/#saas-platforms-section) and reports to the VP, Product Management - CI/CD, Enablement, & SaaS Platforms.
 The SaaS Platforms Section includes the SaaS Platforms Stage.

-##### Fulfilment

-The Director of Product Management, SaaS Platforms is the PM DRI for the [Fulfillment Section](/handbook/product/categories/#fulfillment-section), which owns delivering a flexible and powerful billing and licensing system.
-Has the opportunity to work cross-functionally to ensure the billing and licensing system meets our evolving business needs and delivers a world class customer experience.

 ##### Requirements